Asylum Lawyers

 Definition of Asylum and Its Legal Basis

-International law is where the idea of asylum comes from.
-Several important accords and legal frameworks spell out the rights and duties of both asylum seekers and the governments that protect them.
+International law is where the law and the idea of asylum comes from.
+Several important accords and legal frameworks spell the law of asylum system and out the rights and duties of both asylum seekers and the governments that protect them.

 1. The 1951 Refugee Convention

-The 1951 Convention Relating to the Status of Refugees is the primary international legal instrument that establishes the definition of a refugee and outlines the rights of individuals granted asylum.
-The Convention also sets forth the principle of non-refoulment, which prohibits countries from returning asylum seekers to places where their lives or freedom would be at risk.
+The 1951 Refugee Convention is the primary regulation governing refugees and asylum applications internationally.
+This legal instrument outlines the definition of refugees and the rights of people seeking asylum.
+The convention also sets the principle of non-refoulment, which prohibits countries from returning people seeking asylum to places where their freedom or lives are at risk.

 1. The 1967 Protocol Relating to the Status of Refugees

-The 1967 Protocol is an addition to the 1951 Refugee Convention.
-It says that refugees can come from any area of the world, not only Europe and that the 1951 Convention is no longer limited by time.
-The Protocol also restates what a refugee is and the idea of not being sent back.
+The 1967 Protocol is an addition to the asylum in the United States 1951 Refugee Convention.
+It stipulates that refugees can come from any area of the world, not only Europe and that asylum granted in the u.s 1951 Convention is no longer granted by limited home countries or by time.
+Additionally, the Protocol also restates what a refugee is and the idea of not being sent back.

 1. National Laws and Regulations

-In addition to the above-mentioned international accords, each country has its own set of national laws and rules regulating asylum proceedings.
-These rules might differ greatly between countries and have an influence.
+In addition to the above-mentioned international accords, each country has its own set of national laws and rules regulating immigration attorney asylum proceedings.
+These rules might differ greatly between countries and have an influence on a person’s asylum status and removal proceedings.

 The Key Elements of a Successful Asylum Claim

-Navigating the intricate asylum-seeking process may be difficult for both asylum applicants and their advocates.
-To increase the odds of a favorable conclusion, it is critical to grasp the basic components of a legitimate asylum application.
-The three basic requirements that must be satisfied for a claim to be recognized as legitimate under international law are outlined in this article.
+Navigating the intricate asylum-seeking and the immigration court process may be difficult for both asylum applicants and their advocates.
+To increase the odds of a favorable conclusion to asylum application process, it is critical to grasp the basic components of a legitimate asylum application.
+The three basic requirements that must be satisfied for a claim seeking asylum to be recognized as legitimate under international law are outlined in this article.

 Well-Founded Fear of Persecution